 Step 1: Vacuum thoroughly

-Step 2: Pretreat the spill or stain
+Step 2: Prepare the spill or stain for cleaning

 If the spill is recent, use the paper towels to clean it up as much as possible.
 Press gently on the spot and let it absorb all the moisture possible.
-Avoid dabbing to hard as it could make the liquid sink deep in.
+Avoid dabbing too hard as it could make the liquid sink deep in.

-If the stain has been there for a while now, use club soda or a mixture of 1/2 of vinegar and 1/2 of water with a cloth to add a bit of moisture (but no too much!) to it.
+If the stain has been there for a while now, use club soda or a mixture of 1/2 of vinegar and 1/2 of water with a cloth to add a bit of moisture (but not too much!) to it.
 This way it’ll be easier to remove it.
 After it, use a hairdryer or a fan to dry it much faster.

-Step 3: It’s time to get the Baking Soda working!
+Step 3: It’s time to get the baking soda working!

 Once it’s all dry, sprinkle baking soda all over the area you want to clean and let it sit overnight.